aidantomcy/PyAutoRestart/README.md

 # PyAutoRun

 This is a nodemon clone but for Python.
-It does not work now, and I am trying to figure out how to implement this project with watchdog to watch for file changes.
+The main.py file performs actions if a file has been updated.
+The file_update.py has a class called Watcher with functions to watch for file updates.